your0rg/HabitatForMeteor/README.md

 #### TL;DR

-Use [Habitat by Chef](https://www.habitat.sh/) for [Meteor](www.meteor.com) app deployment.
-Bundle up your app with all the necessary installation and configuration instructions, get similar bundles for MongoDB and NGinx, define them as a single logical unit with their connections parameters and then launch the unit automatically at boot-time as a single entity.
+Future-proof your [Meteor](www.meteor.com) app deployments with [Habitat by Chef](https://www.habitat.sh/).
+Bundle up your app with all the necessary installation and configuration instructions, get similar bundles for MongoDB, NGinx, PostgreSQL, etc, define them as a single logical unit with their connections parameters and then launch the unit automatically at boot-time as a single entity.
 Manage remotely using Habitat's supervisory tools.

 ## A Habitat packager for Meteor DevOps

 Until, now there have been two main choices for deploying Meteor applications :

-1. `Galaxy`, is an option for those with the money and a direct say in infrastructure decisions.
+1. `Galaxy`, is an option for those with a say in infrastructure decisions.
 1. `mup`, is a ([now unsupported](https://voice.kadira.io/its-time-thank-you-bye-meteor-115dd649a8#.yymuveqzg)) single purpose hack for small budget operations.

 HabitatForMeteor is for everyone else.